 The problem of determining the maximum density of copies of an edge-coloured graph $H$ in an edge-coloured graph $G$, called the \emph{semi-inducibility problem}, was introduced recently by Basit et al.~\cite{Basit+25+}, who solved it for several classes of graphs including alternating paths of even length and alternating cycles of length divisible by four.
 In a recent paper together with Clemen, we used entropy to settle the case of alternating paths of odd length~\cite{ChenClemenNoel25+}.
 It would be interesting to solve the semi-inducibility problem for alternating cycles of length $2\bmod 4$ in full generality~\cite[Problem~9.1]{Basit+25+}.
 The method in the present paper is, unfortunately, unlikely to lead to a general proof, but it does suggest that the correct bound may be of the form $t(C_{4k+2}^A,G)\leq (1/2)^{4k+2}$.

-\begin{rem} We are aware that another group of researchers, Balogh, Lidick\'y, Mubayi and Pfender (personal communication), independently proved Theorem~\ref{th:main} using flag algebras and have obtained other related results. \end{rem}
+\begin{remark} We are aware that another group of researchers, Balogh, Lidick\'y, Mubayi and Pfender (personal communication), independently proved Theorem~\ref{th:main} using flag algebras and have obtained other related results. \end{remark}